Josh Lowe Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Mariners have the 12th-ranked team ERA among all league pitching staffs (3.96).

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (79 total, one per game).
+- The Mariners allow the fifth-fewest home runs in baseball (82 total, one per game).

-- The righty's most recent time out was on Saturday against the Baltimore Orioles, when he tossed 4 1/3 innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared on Sunday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has put up an ERA of 3.88, with 7.9 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.